Alcott House: History and ideology

-In 1848, the community came to an end and the house was purchased by John Minter Morgan to provide an orphanage, though still run along vegetarian lines.
+In 1848, the community came to an end and the house was purchased in 1849 by John Minter Morgan to provide an orphanage for 70 children, the National Orphan Home for Girls, though still run along vegetarian lines.

-In 1856 the foundation stone was laid of a new building on the site, South Lodge, which exists to this day.
+In 1856 the foundation stone was laid for the present building, South Lodge, opened in 1862, which could accommodate 200 children.
+The orphanage closed in 1924.
 South Lodge has been converted to flats and the grounds have been developed as Bishops Close.